trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 It looks like a big nVME machine could fit a few years of search index, although it would also need to store the raw historical tweets.

 However I have no good idea how to estimate how much load Twitter's search system gets, and it would take more effort than I want to estimate the CPU and IOPS load of doing the searches.
 It might be possible but search is a pretty intensive task and I'm guessing it probably wouldn't fit, especially not on the same machine as everything else.

+## Notifications

+The trickiest part of notifications is that computing the historical notifications list on-the-fly might be tricky for big accounts, so it probably needs to be cached per user.
+This probably would need to go on nVME or HDD and be updated with a background process following the write stream, which also would send out push notifications, and could fall behind during traffic bursts.
+This is probably what Twitter does given old notifications load slowly and very old notifications are dropped.
+Estimating whether this would fit would be tricky, the storage and compute budget is already stretched.

+Someone who worked at Twitter noted that push notifications from celebrities and their retweets can synchronize people loading their timelines into huge bursts.
+Randomly delaying celebrity notifications per user might be a necessary performance feature.

 ## Algorithmic Timelines / ML